ShadowWizardHades/ShadowWizardHades/README.md

 # ShadowWizardHades
 **`Junior Fullstack Developer`**

-- 🔭 I will be working on my Portfolio
+- 🔭 I will be working on various things, depending on what I want to do
 - 🌱 I’m currently learning Rails and Docker
 - 💬 Ask me about Rails or Java
 - 😄 Pronouns: Look at my profile :)
-- ⚡ Fun fact: I actually play with rubics cube, i have a collection of different cubes
+- ⚡ Fun fact: I actually play with rubic cubes, i have a collection of different cubes, maybe too much

 ## About me
-I am a developer with a passion for exploring various programming languages.
-After taking a brief hiatus from programming, I am excited to return and reignite my love for coding
+After taking a brief hiatus from programming, I am excited to return and reignite my love for coding.
+It has been a while indeed.

 ## Anouncements
-I will start working (if i have time) on following projects:
+I am working on:
 - My Portfolio
 - My Minecraft Plugin Morecraft
+- Something new ?

 ## Languages
 Here i have created a small list of stuff